Where We Be

 thunder is worth a long journey.

-Iguazu Falls was on our "Top 100" list of things to see, and we highly recommend it to all others
+Iguazu Falls should be on everyone's "Top 100" list of things to see

 A double rainbow touches down in a green, water-soaked valley

-A small but impressive fraction of the "Garganta del Diablo," or "Devil's Throat," a U-shaped valley inundated with waterfalls at every turn
+A small but impressive fraction of the "Garganta del Diablo," or "Devil's Throat"

 Robin's favorite view in the park was from Isla Martin -- sure to put a smile on anyone's face!